 THE TRANSITIONAL PHASE TO EGALITARIANISM

-In order to create an egalitarian society, as described here, the most important thing is for people to know what it is they are trying to create and to build a movement that is explicitly for this goal.
+In order to create an egalitarian society, as described here (one aspect of which is that it is a money-less and non-capitalist society) the most important thing is for people to know what it is they are trying to create and to build a movement that is explicitly for this goal.
 This means knowing that the goal is to shape society on very different principles from the ones that our current society is based upon.
 Instead of the principles of wealth inequality and domination of the many by the few, it will be the principles of no-rich-and-no-poor equality and mutual aid.

 There will of course be a period of transition to a fully egalitarian society, a period in which things will not yet be fully egalitarian.
 I will discuss this phase shortly below.
 But before doing that I want to remind the reader of something very important about any discussion of a transition phase.